Differentially Private Algorithms for Graphs Under Continual Observation: Lower Bounds for Event-Level Privacy

 Then, the weight of the maximum matching in $\graphseq$ at time $t$ increases by $W$ if $\sigma(t) = 1$; otherwise, it does not change.
 The same holds for $\sigma'$ and $\graphseq'$.
 Thus, the weight of the maximum matching at time $t$ is

 and

 which concludes the proof. \end{proof}

-\begin{theorem} Any $\eps$-edge-differentially private algorithm to compute the weight of a maximum weight matching in an incremental graph sequence of length $T$ must have additive error $\Omega(W \log T)$ when the edge weights are in $\{1,\dots,W\}$, even with $\eps = 1$. \end{theorem} \begin{proof} Suppose there exists an $\eps$-edge-differentially private algorithm to compute the weight of a maximum weight matching in an incremental graph sequence with error $o(W \log T)$ at all time steps.
+\begin{theorem} Any $\eps$-edge-differentially private algorithm to compute the weight of a maximum weight matching in an incremental graph sequence of length $T$ must have additive error $\Omega(W \log T)$ when the edge weights are in $\{1,\dots,W\}$ and $W$ is a publicly known parameter.
+This holds even with $\eps = 1$. \end{theorem} \begin{proof} Suppose there exists an $\eps$-edge-differentially private algorithm to compute the weight of a maximum weight matching in an incremental graph sequence with error $o(W \log T)$ at all time steps.
 Using this algorithm and the reduction from \cref{lem:counting-match-redux}, we can compute the sum of any binary stream with error $o(\log T)$ while preserving $\eps$-differential privacy.
-This contradicts \cref{thm:counting-lower-bound}. \end{proof} \begin{theorem} Any $\eps$-node-differentially private algorithm to compute the weight of a maximum weight matching in an incremental graph sequence of length $T$ must have additive error $\Omega(W \log T)$ when the edge weights are in $\{1,\dots,W\}$, even with $\eps = 1$. \end{theorem} \begin{proof} Suppose there exists an $\eps$-node-differentially private algorithm to compute the weight of a maximum weight matching in an incremental graph sequence with error $o(W \log T)$ at all time steps.
+This contradicts \cref{thm:counting-lower-bound}. \end{proof} \begin{theorem} Any $\eps$-node-differentially private algorithm to compute the weight of a maximum weight matching in an incremental graph sequence of length $T$ must have additive error $\Omega(W \log T)$ when the edge weights are in $\{1,\dots,W\}$ and $W$ is a publicly known parameter.
+This holds even with $\eps = 1$. \end{theorem} \begin{proof} Suppose there exists an $\eps$-node-differentially private algorithm to compute the weight of a maximum weight matching in an incremental graph sequence with error $o(W \log T)$ at all time steps.
 Using this algorithm and the reduction from \cref{lem:counting-match-redux-node}, we can compute the sum of any binary stream with error $o(\log T)$ while preserving $\eps$-differential privacy.
 This contradicts \cref{thm:counting-lower-bound}. \end{proof}